 Three months before the Tokyo 2020 Olympics, Lia will depart from Choshi, Japan on a mission to row 5,500 nautical miles solo across the North Pacific Ocean to the Golden Gate Bridge and San Francisco.

-Scholarships Newsletter: Sign up for scholarships news and see what opportunities are live here.
+Scholarships Newsletter: Sign up for scholarship news and see what opportunities are live here.

 Next Episode: Namibia.